kyleboas/tacticsjournal.com/key.md

 description: "A reference to use when reading the blog which defines the symbols and football terms used in my writing."
 ---

-This a reference to use while reading, defining each footballing term I regularly use in my writing.
-I will update this page when I think of new terms.
+<p>This a reference to use while reading, defining each footballing term I regularly use in my writing.
+I will update this page when I think of new terms. </p>

 <p class="language-selector">
       <a href="#" data-lang="en">English</a> •